ErpNetDocs/tech/modules/my/documents/index.md

 #### Document flow

-Displays the entire chain (sequence) for a selected document, allowing you to access documents that came before and after it.
+Displays a side panel containing the entire chain (sequence) for a selected document, allowing you to access documents that came before and after it.

 ![pictures](pictures/documents_flow.png)